ory/sdk/clients/client/ruby/docs/FrontendApi.md

 api_instance = OryClient::FrontendApi.new
 opts = {
   return_session_token_exchange_code: true, # Boolean | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed.
-  return_to: 'return_to_example' # String | The URL to return the browser to after the flow was completed.
+  return_to: 'return_to_example', # String | The URL to return the browser to after the flow was completed.
+  organization: 'organization_example' # String | An optional organization ID that should be used to register this user.
+This parameter is only effective in the Ory Network.
 }

 begin